Stephen-Seo/LevelEditor/README.md

 The entity text file has a symbol representing an entity followed by symbols that represent connected waypoints.
 This continues line per line until '#' is reached.
-Following the '# is a literal map of characters that define where the entities are.
+On the '#' line are marked entities.
+Following the '#' line is a literal map of characters that define where the entities are.
 Spaces denote empty space while symbols denote entities.

 ## Level/Obstacles format